Mahdi-Moalla/isic-skin-cancer-classification/README.md

 **Skin cancer** can be deadly if not caught early.
 To prevent late diagnosis, machine learning models are developed to detect possible skin cancer with low cost.

 In this problem, data samples are composed of skin images and additional categorical and  numerical features.
-The goal is classify malignant skin lesions from benign ones.
+The goal is classify those samples into malignant skin lesions and benign ones.

 ## Project Overview